-On Facebook, you may need to hide or delete comments that are offensive or libelous or just plain negative.
-Choosing a tool that does these things may be important for you.
+On Facebook, you may need to hide or delete comments that are offensive or libellous or just plain negative.
+Choosing a tool that does these things may be essential for you to.

-Hootsuite makes it difficult to manage your social mentions.
-However, there have been some improvements for dealing with Facebook messages and Twitter direct messages with the Hootsuite Inbox.
+Hootsuite makes it challenging to manage your social mentions.
+However, there have been some improvements in dealing with Facebook messages and Twitter direct messages with the Hootsuite Inbox.

 At the time, Todd wrote that you couldn't hide or delete Facebook comments!
 Thankfully, now you can.
 This is really important - to be able to hide or delete comments if they are overly negative or libellous.